kissbugs/fanyi-113/README.md

  > npm i -g install fanyi-113

 terminal input:
+  1. english to chinese
   > fy hello => 你好

+  2. chinese to english
   > fy 你好 => Hello

 If you have the following problems during install: